mj3259/mj3259.github.io/index.md

 -->

 ### Recent News
 > (Sep.
+2026) 🎉 Joined as a Global Shaper of the World Economic Forum!
+> (Sep.
 2026) 📝 "Near-Planar Light Outcoupling Structure for Ultra-Efficient OLED Displays" is now available at *Dig.
 Tech.
 Pap. - SID Int.
 Symp*!
 > (Sep.
 2026) 🏆 Got recognized as Highly Commended in the 2026 Global Undergraduate Awards!